Applicasa/Sample-App-iOS/README.md

 <img src="https://raw.github.com/Applicasa/egg/stable/readme_imgs/web-console.png"/>

-The screenshot below is one of the steps require to create a promotion.
-In the Egg case, it's a promo in the form of a deal, offering 20% off on another virtual good.
-This promo is triggered once the player made his/hers first purchase.
-Our promotional tool offers many different events that can trigger these kind of promos during the user's game play.
+The screenshot below is one of the steps required to create a promotion.
+Here it's a promo in the form of a deal, offering 20% off on another virtual good.
+This promo is triggered once the player has made his/her first purchase.
+Our promotional tool offers many different events that can trigger these kinds of promotions during the game.

 <img src="https://raw.github.com/Applicasa/egg/stable/readme_imgs/Offer.png"/>